 Keep all of your content in an organized “library” or “resources” section that is accessible right from your homepage.
 This should be a top-level subpage, placed prominently in your site navigation.
-On the library page itself, users should be able to organize your content by topic or format type.
+On the library page itself, users should be able to organize their content by topic or format type.

 You should never include promotional materials like sales sheets, sales presentations, brochures, or company news in this section.
 Instead, this is a hub for genuinely educational resources: how-to guides, whitepapers, research studies, and webinars.
 Make sure your content is professionally produced and demonstrates your firm’s areas of relevant expertise clearly.
 The writing and design should build your credibility, not undermine it.

 If you’re going to commit to content, you must truly commit, as well – never let your library page stagnate.
 Update your library consistently with new content to demonstrate an ongoing dedication to education and industry engagement.

 An educational eBook is a more in-depth, “premium” form of content than a blog post.
 While a blog post should be freely accessible to anyone in order to draw visitors, you may ask for useful information such as a visitor’s email address before allowing them to download premium content.

 This strategy is called “gating” content.
 Gated content requires a form submission of some sort.
 If you ask for too many personal details, visitors will be discouraged, but they are usually willing to exchange their names and email addresses for valuable content – and these are some of the most useful pieces of information you can collect.
 With this data in hand, you can continue to nurture and draw in target audiences via content that aligns with the various stages of engagement.
 Relying on content that converts is a powerful and fundamental lead generation strategy.